dkainer/nanopore-pipe/README.md

 ## Tools

 ### Albacore (1.1.1)
-Installed and set up as a module
+Installed and set up as a module.
 Here is the module file contents.
 ```
 #%Module1.0#####################################################################
 source /opt/Modules/extensions/extensions.tcl